 McCabe knew Lewis ran a small family business that specialised in unique military apparel as used by private security firms.
 Rumours where that his brother had been blackmailed by Black Shadow and to save his sister in law he had been coerced into making “special” outfits that were used currently by Alpha Strike.

 Realising he would never be free of Black Shadow his brother had faked his own death and became Blue Flame with Cade’s help.
 Blue Flame then rescued his wife and Cade had gone into hiding but not before Black Shadow had managed to steal his precious data.
-Since then a number of criminals had got gold of such designs (such as Orion) and Cade felt an obligation to redress the balance of power by secretly supply various heroes with specialist armour or clothing.
+Since then a number of criminals had got hold of such designs and Cade felt an obligation to redress the balance of power by secretly supply various heroes with specialist armour or clothing.
 Doing such acts though was at great personal risk because it could expose him to Black Shadow.

 McCabe highly respected Cade for trying to make amends for a situation he had no control of.
 He also found it ironic that Cade was already doing what the Knight’s Forge were planning to do.
 By hiring him to run the Forge they would gain someone experienced at designing specialist clothing and also knowing how the criminal underworld worked.
 Wynter had no objections.